ApprenticeAI/frapy/docs/topics/components.rst

 ================================

 Sometimes, your components may only be intended to work under certain conditions.
-For example, they may require a minimum version of Scrapy to work as intended, or they may require certain settings to have specific values.
+For example, they may require a minimum version of Frapy to work as intended, or they may require certain settings to have specific values.

 In addition to describing those conditions in the documentation of your